 So if you’re planning to travel, work, or live in China, it’s always good to have a compact list of the most attractive cities for expats in China.
-In this Pacific Prime China article, we’ll take you through 10 megacities in the Middle Kingdom, exploring why they’re the most expat-friendly cities in the country.
+In this Pacific Prime article, we’ll take you through 10 megacities in the nation, and explore why they’re the most expat-friendly cities.

 - Temperature range: 11°C (51.8°F) to 34°C (93.2°F)

-- Best for: advancing your career and starting your own business
+- Best for: Advancing your career and starting your own business in China

 Harbin is unlike any other city in China.
 Having witnessed an influx of Russian engineers in the 19th century, many parts of the city’s architecture is very much like what you’ll find in Moscow.
-In the winter, Harbin transforms into a true snow city.
-Gorgeous ice statues erect along with an abundance of skating rings.
-For anyone who misses the winter snow, Harbin is the perfect city.
+In the winter, Harbin transforms into a winter wonderland.

 - Temperature range: -23°C (-927°F) to 27°C (80.6°F)